flowdock/flowdock-api/README.md

 ## Copyright

-Copyright (c) 2011 Flowdock Ltd. See MIT-LICENSE for further details.
+Copyright (c) 2012 Flowdock Ltd. See LICENSE for further details.